neurodatascience/tractoflow_UKBB/README.md

 ## Background
 ### Issues and Solutions
-On beluga the UKBiobank dataset is stored in squashfs files and are accessed by *overlay* mounting them within a singularity container.
+On beluga the UKBiobank dataset is stored in squashfs files and are accessed by *overlay* mounting them within a singularity container, see [NeuroHub documentation](https://github.com/neurohub/neurohub_documentation/wiki/5.2.Accessing-Data#singularity-image).
 The Tractoflow pipeline requires [Nextflow](https://www.nextflow.io) to manage the pipeline.
 In the default configuration Tractoflow runs within a singularity container that is launched by nextflow.
 This was impossible to run with the UKBB squashed dataset.
-Nextflow would not pass the `--overlay` directives down to the singularithy instance.
-Our solution is to invert the relationship: we run a Tractoflow singularity container that includes Nextflow within it.
-In this way we can overlay the squashfs files onto the container instance, define a Tractoflow friendly BIDS compliant directory at the root, and then run the Tractoflow pipeline on that.
+Nextflow would not pass the `--overlay` directives down to the singularity instance.
+My solution is to invert the relationship: I run a Tractoflow singularity container that includes Nextflow within it.
+In this way I can overlay the squashfs files onto the container instance, define a Tractoflow friendly BIDS compliant directory at the root, and then run the Tractoflow pipeline on that.

 #### DWI Correction
 I was not able to get a complete run of Tractoflow on the UKBB BIDS dataset.
 It failed, according to Arnaud, because tractoflow is not ready yet for a full AP/PA dwi correction and ends up with conflicts.
-He suggested that we do the following:
+He suggested that I do the following:

 Choose which direction (AP or PA) will be the "main" direction.
 1. use `scil_extract_b0.py` that's included in the Tractoflow singularity container to extract the file called `fmap/sub-*_epi.nii.gz`.